davnotdev/spirv-webgpu-transform/README.md

 This also includes an interface for some dodging unsupported features or features that may not run on older browser versions.

+> Under heavy development.
+> Remember, the published crate source may lag behind the github source!

 ## Feature Summary

 At the moment, the following transformations are supported: